Need to talk? Call 1800 882 436.

 What are antenatal classes?

-You can ask questions, get specific information about the place where the baby will be born, and often visit the birthing centre or hospital so you know what to expect.
+You can ask questions about what will happen when you are in labour.
+It may also include a visit to the birthing centre or hospital so you know what to expect.

 How can I find an antenatal class?